Cisco CCNA Cyber Ops SECFND 210-250, Section 2: Understanding the Network Infrastructure

 Routers are devices that gather routing information from neighboring routers in the network.
 The routing information that is processed locally goes into the routing table.
 The routing table contains a list of all destinations that are known to the router and the information how to reach them.
 Routers have these two important functions:

-• Path determination: Routers must maintain their own routing tables and ensure that other routers know about changes in the network.
-Routers use a routing protocol to communicate network information to other routers.
-A routing protocol distributes the information from a local routing table on the router.
-Different protocols use different methods to populate the routing table.
-In the show ip route output in the figure, the first letter in each line of the routing table indicates which protocol was the source for the information (for example, O = OSPF).
+output in the figure, the first letter in each line of the routing table indicates which protocol was the source for the information (for example, O = OSPF).
 It is possible to statically populate routing tables by manually configuring static routes (S = static).
 However, statically populating routing tables does not scale well and leads to problems when the network topology changes.
 Static routes can also pose routing issues when the network design changes or when link outages occur.

 Administrative distance is the feature that routers use to select the best path when there are two or more routes to the same destination network from two routing protocols.
 Routing protocols use different metrics to measure the distance and desirability of a path to a destination network.
 The metric calculation is done by the routing protocol.
 You can influence it by adjusting bandwidth, applying route-maps, or offset lists.
 Once the protocol is determined, the lowest metric is used to choose the appropriate route within the protocol when there are two or more routes to the same destination network.
 Administrative distance defines the reliability of a routing protocol.
 Each routing protocol is prioritized from most to least reliable (believable) with the help of an administrative distance value.

-• Packet forwarding: Routers use the routing table to determine where to forward packets.
+For example, in the figure, the router on the far left has two paths to the destination network on the far right.
+One of the paths is learned through a dynamic routing protocol, OSPF, and the other path is learned through EIGRP.
+Since EIGRP has a better (lower) administrative distance than OSPF, the router on the far left will use the EIGRP path and publish only the EIGRP path to the destination network in its routing table. - Packet forwarding: Routers use the routing table to determine where to forward packets.
 Routers forward packets through a network interface toward the destination network.
 Each line of the routing table indicates which network interface is used to forward a packet.
 The destination IP address in the packet defines the packet destination.
 Routers use their local routing table and compare the entries to the destination IP address of the packet.
 If there are multiple entries to the destination in the local routing table, the longer prefixes are always preferred over shorter ones when forwarding a packet.
 The result is a decision about which outgoing interface to use to send the packet out of the router.
 If routers do not have a matching entry in their routing tables, the packets are dropped and the router sends an ICMP message to the source address of the packet.

 Types of Routes